-This workshop will introduce attendees to bumble bee (Bombus spp.) identification along the Pacific Coast of the U.S. (including Idaho).
-While this workshop is geared toward Bumble Bee Atlas volunteers in the Pacific Northwest and California, we welcome anyone interested in learning more about bumble bee identification.
+This workshop, co-taught by Elaine Evans, Elise Bernstein, Katie Lamke, and Genevieve Pugesek, will introduce attendees to bumble bee (Bombus spp.) identification in the Upper Midwest.
+While this workshop is geared toward Bumble Bee Atlas volunteers in Minnesota, North Dakota, and South Dakota, we welcome anyone interested in learning more about bumble bee identification.
 We will cover the basics of bumble bee anatomy, and introduce you to each of the species you may encounter throughout the region.
-For each species we’ll include ID tips, and what is currently known about their preferred habitats and host plants.
+For each species we’ll include ID tips and an overview of habitat preferences.

-Leif Richardson - Conservation Biologist - California Bumble Bee Atlas - The Xerces Society
+Katie Lamke - Endangered Species Conservation Biologist - Midwest Bumble Bee Atlas - Xerces Society

-Rich Hatfield - Senior Endangered Species Conservation Biologist - Bumble Bee Conservation Lead - The Xerces Society
+Genevieve Pugesek - Endangered Species Conservation Biologist, Midwest Bumble Bee Atlas - Xerces Society

 Genevieve is one of the project managers of the Bumble Bee Atlas, a community science project aimed at tracking and conserving bumble bees.
 She works with Atlas programs in Missouri, Nebraska, Iowa, and Minnesota.
 She is broadly interested in conservation biology, land management, and animal natural history.
 She earned her Ph.D. at Tufts University, where she studied the nesting and overwintering ecology of bumble bees.
 Prior to working at Xerces, Genevieve worked as a postdoc at UW-Madison, studying the effects of prescribed fire in oak savannas on bumble bee abundance.
 Outside of work, Genevieve enjoys baking, painting, and spending time outside.